Installing the valve in the cylinder head

 9. Install the intake and exhaust manifolds.

-6-cylinder DOHC gasoline engines
+6-cylinder DOHC petrol engines

-Installing the internal valve spring
+Installing the inner valve spring

 7. Screw in the spark plugs.